• Thermos

 Material/Technique

-injection moulded, red and white polypropylene plastic shell, glass-vacuum bottle.
+injection moulded, red and white polypropylene and glass

 Measurement